 All properties will have minimum of 10% Office in a planned integration of at least three components that are a mix of Retail, Entertainment, Residential, Hotel, Recreation or Other Functions.
 Other function examples are areas available to tenants and the public alike such as event or venue space (wedding, school dance, market space).
-Other functional space can also be considered a conference center that is available to tenants and public for meetings including outdoor areas available to the public and tenants such as a basketball court, pickleball court, volleyball court or similar.
+Other functional space can also be considered such as a conference center that is available to tenants and public for meetings including outdoor areas available to the public and tenants such as a combination of a basketball, pickleball, volleyball or similar uses.

 Each component will be at a minimum of 10% of the total property.
 The property can be one or more buildings managed by the same company.
-It is pedestrian-oriented and contains elements of a livework-play environment.
+It is pedestrian-oriented and contains elements of a live-work-play environment.
 It maximizes space usage, has amenities and architectural features that tends to mitigate traffic and sprawl.